-Computer scienceMobileJetpack ComposeBasics
+Computer scienceMobileJetpack ComposeRefinement

-Navigation In Compose
+Navigation in Compose

 18 minutes read

 Most Android apps today are not limited to just one screen.
 They usually consist of multiple screens that users move between by swiping, tapping buttons, or selecting options from menus.
 With the introduction of navigation in Android Architecture Components, implementing navigation in Android apps has become more organized and straightforward.
 This component now supports navigation in apps built with Jetpack Compose.
 This topic will give you a basic understanding of navigation in Compose.
-We'll start by learning how to use the navigation component in Jetpack Compose and then cover concepts like navigation graphs, the navigation back stack, routes, NavHostController class, and NavHost composable.
+We'll start by learning how to use the navigation component in Jetpack Compose and then cover concepts like navigation graphs, the navigation back stack, type-safe routes, the NavHostController class, and the NavHost composable.
 This knowledge will enable us to implement the Navigation Component in a demonstration project.
 Finally, we'll explore how to pass arguments when moving between screens.

 Understanding Navigation In Jetpack Compose